passsy/kt.dart/README.md

 <details>
   <summary>Common methods</summary>

 Some of Dart's method names feel unfamiliar.
 That's because modern languages and frameworks (Kotlin, Swift, TypeScript, ReactiveExtensions) kind of agreed on naming methods when it comes to collections.
-This makes it easy to switch platforms and discuss implementations with coworkers working with a different languages.
+This makes it easy to switch platforms and discuss implementations with coworkers working with a different language.

 ### expand -> flatMap
 ```dart